 Juliet’s Balcony

 While it is actually not known if Shakespeare ever visited Verona, he did use it as the setting of Romeo and Juliet.
 This building is known as Juliet’s House and the balcony was a later addition.
-Lots of tourist flock here to see the balcony and to give a bronze statue of Juliet a bit of a rub on her left boob (it is meant to give you luck to find your true love).
+Many tourists flock here to see the balcony and to give a bronze statue of Juliet a bit of a rub on her left boob (it is meant to give you luck in finding your true love).

 One of my favorite parts of the day was crossing the river to Castel San Pietro, which unfortunately was undergoing renovations, but you could still climb the stairs to get breathtaking views of Verona.